 3. Food is everywhere:

-Grocery stores, fast food, the corner gas station, the office or holiday party.
-It’s everywhere.
+Grocery stores, fast food, the corner gas station, the office, or holiday party.
+Food is everywhere.
 At least in Western countries, we have way more available to us than we’ll ever need.
 It’s a blessing and a curse.

-Not only that, but more choice, makes us less happy.
-We feel that, when we make a choice, we may have made the wrong one.
-Read more about choice and brain drain in this NY Times article, “Too Many Choices, a Problem that Can Paralyze.”
+Not only that but more choice makes us less happy.
+And when we make a choice, we feel we may have made the wrong one.
+Read more about choice and brain drain in this fascinating NY Times article, “The Paradox of Choice.”

 What to do about it: